Call vs Put Options Explained

 Types of Put Options

 - Long Put Options – gives the buyer the right but not the obligation to sell an underlying asset in the future at a predetermined price and date.
 A trader who is interested in buying a put option has a bearish take on the market and feels the stock they are interested in will decrease in price.
 If the stock loses value, the trader makes a profit.
-Again, most traders don’t exercise their options contracts, instead, they buy the put option, and sell it when it gains value, profiting the difference.
+Again, most traders don’t exercise their options contracts, instead, they buy the put option, and sell it when it gains value, profiting from the difference.

 - Short Put Options – this type of option is when a trader sells a put option contract and takes in a premium for selling it.
 The seller would have a bullish take on a position and hope the option loses its value, letting the trader keep the premium they took in when they sold the option.
 However, a short put obligates the seller to buy 100 shares of stock per put option if the put options buyer exercises their position.
 This type of trading can have a tremendous amount of risk associated with it, as losses can hypothetically be unlimited.

-Difference Between Call and Put Options
+Difference Between Call VS Put Options

 If you think a stock is going up, buy a call option.
 If you think a stock is going down, buy a put option.
 You can also sell calls, which means you think the stock will fall, or sell puts, which means you think the stock will go up.
 Selling options “naked” is extremely risky and can result in losses beyond what you have in your brokerage account.
 Traders have to understand the market conditions and whether or not they are in a bullish or bearish market.